gmatters/LB-ISF/README.md

 **LB-CircleDroste** Circular Droste effect with zoom, spin, and edge blending options.
 Add an LB-Circle before it for extra vertigo.

+**LB-Collide** Kaleidoscope-style radial mirror with options for sampling location, scaling, and edge blending.

 **LB-RecordLabel** turns anything into a spinning vinyl record label.
 33RPM is still too fast for many things to read, so reduce to taste.

 ## Drawing